dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies13](/images/goalies13.png)

-Suprisingly almost all the variation is in the first two principal components.
-Digging into these two big variance explainers,
+A slightly different scree plot, as marginal rather than cumulative tells us suprisingly most of the variation in these fields is in the first principal component.
+Visualizing the two biggest variance explainers,
 ```r
 autoplot(prcomp(scaled_all_vars), data = scaled_all_vars,
          loadings = TRUE, loadings.colour = 'blue',